 It was later found out that the Apple ID associated with the iPhone was changed while in government custody, ruining any chance of a backup.

-This tit-for-tat battle continued in a very public debate, and shed a lot of light on exactly how much the US Government, and more specifically FBI director of the time, James Comey, knew about technology and encryption.
+This tit-for-tat battle continued in a very public debate and shed a lot of light on exactly how much the US Government, and more specifically FBI director of the time, James Comey, knew about technology and encryption.
 Damaging public exposition continued for the following month, leaving Americans to watch as their personal security was debated on a national scale.

 On one side, the DA asserted that "evidence of a dormant cyber pathogen" could be found on the iPhone.
-The husband of a former co-worker and survivor of the shooter said the company phone "unlikely to contain useful information."
+The husband of a former co-worker and survivor of the shooter said the company phone was "unlikely to contain useful information."